dustinpfister/videoground-samp-waveform/videos/1bit_mix16/README.md

   * ( done in video01-01 ) New look started for the project with custom draw.js file
   * ( done in video01-01 ) start a bit\_tracks.js R0 file that will contain reusable code for this project and any others based on what I start here

-  * () start an R1 of bit\_tracks.js that I will contain improvements as I work out more video01-xx-text videos
+  * ( done in video01-02 ) start an R1 of bit\_tracks.js that I will contain improvements as I work out more video01-xx-text videos
   * () video01-02-test-notehelper - helper function for cretaing notes arrays
   * () video01-03-test-noise - work out a noise waveform
   * () video01-04-test-raw - work out a raw data waveform